pmem/run_qemu/README.md

  several times
  - `argbash` to generate the argument parser lib (using `parser_generator.m4`)

+You can also git clone https://github.com/systemd/mkosi, symlink to `mkosi.git/bin/mkosi` and run mkosi directly from source.
+This works out of the box with git tags v15 and above.

 ## Fedora 39+ Notes

 Fedora 39 updates mkosi to 15 (and later) which contains a lot of breaking changes, and indeed breaks various expectations with run_qemu's usage of it.

-Fedora has packaged mkosi 14 separately and in parallel to the latest mkosi.
+Fedora 39 and 40 have packaged mkosi 14 separately and in parallel to the latest mkosi.
-Uninstall the default mkosi package, and install 'mkosi14' to continue using run_qemu on Fedora 39 and later.
+Uninstall the default mkosi package, and install 'mkosi14' to continue using run_qemu on Fedora 39 and 40:

 ```
-# dnf remove mkosi
+# dnf remove --noautoremove mkosi
 # dnf install mkosi14
 ```

+Fedora 41 has stopped packaging mkosi14.

 # Installation
  - symlink the `run_qemu.sh` script into somewhere in your `PATH`